 Pregnancy Odds: From Ovulation to Birth

-Pregnancy involves a complex dynamic between the woman's body and the man's sperm, and the cascade of genetic, hormonal, and metabolic processes that determine whether you get pregnant and carry your baby to term.
+Getting pregnant involves a complex dynamic between the woman's body and the man's sperm, and a cascade of genetic, hormonal, and metabolic processes determine whether you get pregnant and carry your baby to term.

 What are the odds of getting pregnant?
 How do those odds break down into ovulation, fertilization, implantation, embryo development, and fetal development through the first trimester, second trimester, and third trimester of pregnancy?
 We reviewed the scientific literature, analyzed the data, and figured out how the likelihood of a successful pregnancy changes over time.